Clarence Copithorne: Political career

 Copithorne ran for a seat to the Alberta Legislature in the 1967 Alberta general election.
 He ran in the electoral district of Banff-Cochrane as an independent candidate and won defeating two other candidates in a hotly contested race, including future MLA Roy Wilson.

+On March 27, 1969, Copithorne entered a hamburger into the official record of a debate, to protest the quality of the food in the legislature's cafeteria.
+The hamburger remains in the legislative library.

 On April 15, 1970 Copithorne joined the Progressive Conservative caucus giving up his independent status.
 He ran for re-election in the 1971 Alberta general election as a Progressive Conservative candidate.
 He increased his popular vote and held the district defeating two other candidates.
 His win would help the Progressive Conservatives form government that year.

 After the election Premier Peter Lougheed rewarded Copithorne by appointing him to the Executive Council of Alberta to serve as the Minister of Highways and Transport.

 Copithorne helped develop a plan to create Kananaskis Country in his district.

 He retired from the Alberta Legislature and his cabinet position at dissolution in 1975.